-Britannia has eight golf cart deep cycle lead-acid batteries in the house bank, also called float batteries.
-They are mounted low down in the bilge, under the saloon floorboards in two rows on either side of the 6.5 Kw diesel generator, a large water heater and the usual conglomeration of pipes, pumps and filters, not to mention the mainmast compression post.
+Britannia has eight golf-cart deep cycle lead-acid batteries, also called float batteries, in the house bank.
+They are mounted low down in the bilge, under the saloon floorboards, in two rows on either side of the 6.5 Kw diesel generator, a large water heater and the usual conglomeration of pipes, pumps and filters, not to mention the mainmast compression post.
 The boat also has two 12-volt batteries, one in the bow for the windlass, and the other aft as a dedicated engine and generator start.
 That's a total of 36 cells to check and fill with distilled water from time to time.
 The process usually took over an hour because the battery caps were not easy to reach deep down in the bilge.
 Yet batteries are the beating heart of all boats, sail or power, and should be one of the most accessible of items.

-It is of course best that heavy batteries be mounted as low as possible and Britannia’s batteries weigh over 500 lbs.
-But batteries that are difficult to reach often receive a lack of attention and maintenance, and it is ofter impractical to relocate them to give better access due to cable lengths and the boxes they usually sit in.
+It is of course best that heavy batteries be mounted as low as possible, and Britannia’s batteries weigh over 500 lbs.
+But batteries that are difficult to reach often receive less attention and maintenance, and it is ofter impractical to relocate them to give better access, due to cable lengths and the boxes they usually sit in.

 A hydrometer should be used to test the specific gravity of the electrolyte.The water level in lead-acid batteries alters during charging and through evaporation, especially when batteries are in warm engine compartments.
-The battery charge is tested by drawing the electrolyte up into a hydrometer then reading the specific gravity on the scale.
-If water is required this can be poured in through a funnel or special filling jug, but in both instances good access is necessary.
+The battery charge is tested by drawing the electrolyte up into a hydrometer, then reading the specific gravity on the scale.
+If water is required this can be poured in through a funnel or special filling jug, but good access is always necessary.

 I wondered if there was some sort of automated filling system, and indeed a search for "automatic battery filler systems," on the web brought up a multitude of different devices.
 A cheap simple method was a half-gallon bottle with a special valve on the spout that when inserted into a cell delivers water if needed, then shuts off at the correct level.
 There are several other inexpensive filling systems to be found under these search keywords, but I would still have to go through the same rigmarole of removing floorboards, etc., so they did not fit my needs.
 I continued to look for an automatic system that I might install permanently on the batteries themselves, and that would work without removing the floorboards.